“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 "Then I'll give you a lift to the edge of the park," said Charles, putting the car in gear again.

 His jaw dropped.
-Thunder rolled outside.
+Thunder rolled.
 "Lady," he said, voice quavering, "that's not funny."

 Charles stuck a finger in her face.
-"Now you listen here, little miss, I've had just about enough--"
+"All right, little miss, I've had enough—"

 “…TEETH you have!”

 "Here's how it's going to happen," she said.
 "As soon as you’re done, I'm going to count to 20.
 You can stay here in the car and make it easy, or you can try to run.
-Your choice, but it‘s going to end the same no matter what."
+It‘s going to end the same no matter what."

 “You think that if you can hold it back that means I won’t be able to go on, but that won’t work.
 For one thing, most guys can’t hold it no matter what.
 That’s biology for you; she’s a bitch.
 Second, even if you did, I’d lose my patience eventually and skip that part.
 But then I’d be real mad, and it would be even worse for you.
 So don’t get smart about it.”

 She sped up.
-He was sweating and so was she: His was the sweat of fear, hers arousal.
+He was sweating and so was she.
+His was the sweat of fear, hers arousal.
 It filled the car.
 She smiled wider, showing him a red tongue.
 Maybe she ought to go down on him and speed things up even more?
-He’d really panic then, when her sharp canines came within grazing distance of his pathetically eager erection.
-But that was too much trouble: He was almost finished anyway.
+He’d really panic then, when her sharp teeth came within grazing distance of his pathetically eager erection.
+But that was too much trouble.